devcontainers/feature-starter/README.md

 ### Publishing

 > NOTE: The Distribution spec can be [found here](https://containers.dev/implementors/features-distribution/) and is in its [finalization stage](https://github.com/devcontainers/spec/issues/70).
+>
+> While any registry [implementing the OCI Distribution spec](https://github.com/opencontainers/distribution-spec) can be used, this template will leverage GHCR (GitHub Container Registry) as the backing registry.

 Features are meant to be easily sharable units of dev container configuration and installation code.

 This repo contains a GitHub Action [workflow](.github/workflows/release.yaml) that will publish each feature to GHCR.
-By default, each feature will be prefixed with the `<owner/<repo>` names.
-For example, the the two features in this repository can be referenced in a `devcontainer.json` with:
+By default, each feature will be prefixed with the `<owner/<repo>` namespace.
+For example, the two features in this repository can be referenced in a `devcontainer.json` with:

 ```
 ghcr.io/devcontainers/feature-template/color:1
 ghcr.io/devcontainers/feature-template/hello:1
 ```

+The provided GitHub Action will also publish a third "metadata" package with just the namespace, eg: `ghcr.io/devcontainers/feature-template`.
+This contains information useful for tools aiding in feature discovery.

 '`devcontainers/feature-template`' is known as the feature collection namespace.

 ### Marking Feature Public